Better Supplier Relationships Start With Supplier Information Management (SIM)

 As mentioned earlier, reliable data is the foundation of success and should not be underestimated.
 Organizations should have access to reliable supplier data across each tier of the supply chain.
 It is essential in driving market growth for both the organization and the supplier, and driving process automation and transparency between both parties.
 As automation has gathered pace in recent years, this will only continue in the years ahead, especially as technologies such as Machine Learning become increasingly prevalent.

 This consideration also touches upon organizations’ quests to be more sustainable.
-Supplier risk management is very much part of this.
+Supplier risk management software is very much part of this.
 To reduce risks, organizations must be assured that their supplier data is as accurate as possible throughout the supply chain and can be relied upon to create trust-based transparency with suppliers.

 Knowledge of the supply chain and access to reliable supplier data also ensure that any future unforeseen disruptions can be mitigated through the organization’s ability to adapt swiftly.
 Access to comprehensive and up-to-date supplier data means that key stakeholders have access to all the information required to make informed decisions for the good of the business.
 By understanding each supplier across the supply chain in detail, organizations can anticipate kinks in the supply chain and take preemptive action to avoid disruption, including alternative sourcing routes or engaging with backup suppliers.